 In the Jan interview with FBI, despite the PSS contradicting and even repudiating Steele’s Dossier in numerous fundamental ways, it can be also be demonstrated the PSS was a willing collaborator who attempted to bolster known lies in the Dossier by furnishing his own lies to the FBI as corroboration.

-EXAMPLE 1: the PSS told the FBI that one of his sources furnished information about the Rosneft-Carter-Page-bribe allegations through a text message, but a later OIG (not FBI) review of the texts did not find any discussion of a bribe whatsoever.(*p.187) As Discussed in Less Smith’s book, this very specific allegation perfectly satisfied a very specific condition the FBI was required to meet to launch the otherwise grounded FISA: a federal statute being violated in pursuit of allegiance to a foreign Power.
+EXAMPLE 1: the PSS told the FBI that one of his sources furnished information about the Rosneft-Carter-Page-bribe allegations through a text message, but a later OIG (not FBI) review of the texts did not find any discussion of a bribe whatsoever.(*p.187) As Discussed in Lee Smith’s book, A Plot Against the President, this very specific allegation perfectly satisfied a very specific condition the FBI was required to meet to launch the otherwise grounded FISA: a federal statute being violated in pursuit of allegiance to a foreign Power.

 EXAMPLE 2: the PSS tried to buttress Steele’s October identification of the Dossier’s principal subsource, PERSON-1, as Sergei Millian.
 Although the PSS stated that they never met Millian and that other sub-sources were responsible for the Ritz Carlton reporting,(*p191) which could not be verified, the PSS nevertheless still claimed communications with Millian.
 Instead of referring to text based communications, places, or dates of potential rendezvous that might later be checked for accuracy, the PSS invented an extremely interesting and utterly improbable tale to explain their purported extraction of data from Millian.